informaticaucm-TPI/2425-Lemmings/enunciados/practica3/practica3_en.md

 [^3]: It could be argued that the Java `toString` method, rather than a `stringify` method should be used for this purpose, rather than using it to return the textual representation sent to the standard ouput for display.
-Here, we are influenced by the general principle that the purpose of the `toString` method is to produce human-readable output while that of the `stringify` method is to produce output to be used in serialization, which need only be machine-readable.
-Of course, with the serialization format defined above, both text representations used by the lemmings program could be described as human-readable, so the policy used here is debatable.
+In proposing the use of a `stringify` method, we follow the principle that the purpose of the `toString` method is to produce human-readable output (the Java documentation says it should produce "a concise but informative representation that is easy for a person to read") while that of the `stringify` method is to produce output to be used in serialization, which need only be machine-readable.
+Of course, with the serialization format defined above, both text representations used by the lemmings program are eminently human-readable, so the policy used here is debatable.

 [^4]: One could also interpret this serialization as another type of view and have the `execute` of the `SaveCommand` class call a method of view which then calls the `stringify` method of `Game`.